 The default setting for FSAs is the Use It or Lose It rule.
 This means you give up any FSA funds you don’t spend by the end of the plan year.
 This is in stark contrast to HSAs.
 With an HSA you don't have to use your contributions within a certain timeframe.

 Beginning in the 2014 plan year, the IRS added a couple of options for employers.
 These options help limit that loss for workers with funds left over in a healthcare FSA or limited-purpose FSA.

 Employers that offer these FSAs can choose to offer a rollover, grace period or nothing at all.
 The only catch is that they can’t offer more than one option.
 If your employer doesn’t offer either option, it may choose to offer a run-out period instead.

 With an FSA rollover, participants can carry over up to $500 of their unused funds to the following plan year.

 Let's take this real life example:

 You have a $600 balance at the end of the year.
-Next year, can start the year off with $500 plus that year's contribution limit.
-While you did have more money in your FSA left over, you're only allowed to take $500 over into the next year.
+Next year, can start the year off with $500 plus that year's FSA contribution limit.
+While you did have more money in your FSA left over, you're only allowed to take $610 in 2023 and $640 in 2024 over into the next year.

-If you have less than $500 remaining in your account, you can roll over the full FSA balance.
+If you have less than the carryover amount remaining in your account, you can roll over the full FSA balance.
 What’s more, you can still contribute the maximum amount in the following year.